Surrogacy is a form of assisted reproduction technology and occurs when a woman carries a child through a pregnancy for another individual or couple.

 In Maryland, there are no statutes governing Surrogacy.
 There is an evolving body of legal precedent that recognizes the intended parents as the birth parents, and the courts follow this precedent to order the birth certificate amended to reflect this fact.
 The Maryland courts have held that so long as the surrogacy has a sufficient "nexus" to Maryland, Maryland courts have jurisdiction and will apply Maryland case law even if the prospective parents reside in another state.
 However, the use of a Traditional Surrogate is questionable from a legal perspective in Maryland.
 In 2000, the Maryland Attorney General issued an opinion suggesting that traditional surrogacy violates the baby selling laws.

-Jennifer has represented Gestational Carriers and Intended Parents for over ten years.
+Jennifer has represented Gestational Carriers and Intended Parents for over fifteen years.
 She works closely with her clients and only works with a select number of clients at a time to ensure she can provide direct and hands on, client centered services.
 If you are looking for a Gestational Carrier, call Jennifer to discuss your options.

 In a traditional surrogacy, the wife of the father will need to file an adoption petition in order for her to become the legal mother, instead of the surrogate remaining as the legal mother.
 If the surrogate resides in Maryland, the wife can adopt her husband's child in a Maryland court, even though the wife lives in a different state or a different country.
 However, traditional surrogacy is not used frequently because the surrogate is the child’s legal parent which increases risks and legal issues.
 In 2000, the Maryland Attorney General issued an opinion suggesting that traditional surrogacy violates the baby selling laws.
 Only a carefully drafted and properly executed surrogacy contract with proper precautions and assumption of risk may be approved by the Court.